zzzprojects/docs/entityframework-extensions.net/pages/articles/improving-performance-of-bulkmerge-with-wherebulkcontains.md

 ## Solution 3 - Sync Properties from Database Values

 A new solution is now available when using Entity Framework Plus.
-The feature [SyncPropertiesFromDatabaseValues](https://entityframework-plus.net/ef-core-sync-properties-from-database-values) let you synchronizes one or more properties from your list by retriving the database values.
+The feature [SyncPropertiesFromDatabaseValues](https://entityframework-plus.net/ef-core-sync-properties-from-database-values) lets you synchronize one or more properties from your list by retrieving the database values.

 It's very similar to the solution #2, but way easier to implement: